 ATS is an Alternative Trading System that emerged at the public markets as an alternative to traditional stock exchanges.
 In its simplest terms, it is a venue that matches counterparties (buyers and sellers) for conducting high-volume transactions.

 There are few features that make alternative trading systems a demanded venue for investors and professional traders:

 - less regulation;

 - inaccessibility for the public.

-Let’s look at these features in detail and clarify what are the functions and peculiarities of alternative trading systems, how to choose a company if you want to build a trading system, and what core features must be implemented there.
+Let’s look at these features in detail and clarify what are the functions and peculiarities of alternative trading systems, how to choose a trading software development company if you want to build a trading system, and what core features must be implemented there.